 Humanity invented several types of Pagination for digital resources:

-None of these types have particular advantages over others.
+None of these types has particular advantages over others.
 Choose the one that fits the website and its purpose better.

 Where to apply Pagination?

 Most websites use page-by-page navigation.
-It is particularly popular for online stores with huge product ranges.
+Pagination is especially effective for eCommerce pagination and directory search results, where users need structured navigation.
 Opening page after page is more convenient for finding a specific item than looking at all options at once.
 Crocoblock offers a Products Pagination widget that is a part of the JetWooBuilder plugin to add Pagination to your online store.
+It helps to improve product list UX, especially when users compare items.

-Pagination is a good solution for blogs with many articles.
+Classic Pagination is widely used for search results pagination and product listing pagination.
+It is a good solution for blogs with many articles.
 Depending on the settings, 5, 10, or 20 publications appear on each page.
 Crocoblock also has convenient blogging tools.
-JetBlog plugin adds six widgets to create engaging blogs in Elementor, including Posts Navigation and Posts Pagination.
+The JetBlog plugin adds six widgets to create engaging blogs in Elementor, including Posts Navigation and Posts Pagination.

 Best Pagination examples